Don’t despair, if Venice flooding is predicted and you’re worried the high water will ruin your trip, here is how to make it an adventure.

 Before you do, check the levels and times at the City of Venice forecasting page.
 It’s a lifesaver.
 It will tell you what time of day the Aqua Alta will occur and how high it will be.
 Then you can plan your day accordingly ie a good nap in the late afternoon or a get-out-while-you-can sightseeing itinerary.

 The first time the the flooding occurred Mark and I holed up as high water in Venice usually only lasts a couple of hours and the courtyard outside our apartment was underwater.
 The second time it happened, as soon as the sirens went off we raced out as fast as we could.

 How do you dress for high water in Venice?

 Carefully.
 And not like Mark.
 He has dreadful luck when it comes to rain gear.
-The first day it rained he bought an umbrella from a street-side seller for 8 Euros that immediately got caught in the wind and exploded.
+The first day it rained he bought an umbrella for 8 Euros that immediately got caught in the wind and exploded.
 The morning that we raced out of the apartment, we said “no” to the eager street seller that approached us holding Sasquatch-sized plastic booties and flimsy plastic raincoats outside La Fenice Opera House.

 We tried to walk on but the cobbled lane ahead of us was under four inches of water.
 “Uh, oh,” Mark and I said simultaneously.
-Oh, you should have seen the smile on the street-seller’s face.
+You should have seen the smile on the street-seller’s face.
 Reluctantly, Mark and I both bought blue neon booties that are meant to slip over your regular boots, and which are hideously ugly.
 I also bought a pink plastic raincoat.
 After a moment’s hesitation Mark succumbed and bought a matching pink plastic raincoat.

 Hahahaha.
 It was a sight I never thought I’d see (and hope never to see again.)